The superwind 350 & 353 Micro Wind Turbines

 Over-speed is one of the most well-known turbine terminating factors.
 When a low quality turbine is launched over-speed by high winds, it rapidly starts shaking its mast or rigging, it heats up and wears out its bearings, it overpowers its stator and is forced to either absorb the energy as heat, or discharge high amperage into the charge controllers and/or overcharge fragile but expensive battery banks.
 Basically in wind turbine terms “over-speed” means repeated steps of escalating damage until the ultimate failure of some, or all, of the equipment is reached.

-The key is to combine the Auto-Feathering-Overspeed Avoidance system with a diversion control charging system.
-This way, the turbine can be to be left continuously, allowing unattended operations (making power) at all times.
+The key is to combine the Auto-Feathering Overspeed-Avoidance system with a diversion control charging system.
+This way, the turbine can be left working continuously, allowing unattended operations (making power) at all times.
 By charging the batteries within the manufacturers specifications and dumping the power only after the batteries are fully charged, we have created a charging system that is truly autonomous, reliable and highly efficient.
-Today our system is so advanced that we are the only micro-wind turbine ‘Valance Verified’- meaning we are qualified to charge Lithium Iron Magnesium Phosphate (LiFeMgPO4) batteries and energy storage systems.
+Today our system is so advanced that we are offering the only micro-wind turbine ‘Valance Verified’- meaning we are qualified to charge Lithium Iron Magnesium Phosphate (LiFeMgPO4) batteries and energy storage systems.

 The SW350 (standard version) shares all the features described above.
 It is available in DC output; 12v, 24v (28.8v) or 48v.
-This series includes a Delrin Mast integration Bushing, but for towers and high wind areas, and optional Stainless Steel yaw mount bushing is available.
+This series includes a Delrin Mast Integration Bushing, but for towers and high wind areas, an optional Stainless Steel Yaw Mount Bushing is available.

 12v, 24v and 48V SW350 turbines are also available as kits; with charge controller, safety switch and dump load resistor included.